wilsonmar/wilsonmar.github.io/_posts/2018-07-14-serverless.md

    http://martinfowler.com/articles/serverless.html</a>
 wrote
    "Depending on the circumstances, such systems can significantly reduce operational cost and complexity at a cost of <strong>vendor dependencies</strong> and (at the moment) immaturity of supporting services."

-### Database idle costs money! #

-   "You never pay for idle" Austen says in an interview with by CloudAcademy <a target="_blank" href="https://www.youtube.com/watch?v=pvmx0IVfBLc">
-   Introduction to the Serverless Paradigm</a> [23:50]

-   PROTIP: But this is not true within AWS if you use DynamoDB, which Amazon touts as the default database.
-   While Lambda does not incur charges while idle, DynamoDB instances do incur charges for data stored even though no data is read or written to it.

-   PROTIP: On AWS use SimpleDB instead of DynamoDB for true no-cost idle.

 ## FaaS Providers